gklps/Advisory-Node-Service/QUICK_START_VM.md

 The script will:
 - Install PostgreSQL, Go, Supervisor, Nginx
-- Create testnet and mainnet databases
+- Create testnet and mainnet databases **with proper permissions**
 - Build and configure the Advisory Node service
-- Set up process management
+- Set up process management with auto-restart
-- Configure firewall
+- Configure firewall and auto-start on reboot
-- Start both environments
+- **Test all services with health checks**
+- Provide comprehensive troubleshooting info

 ### 3. Verify Installation